When is Russian Doll season 2 released? What’s going to happen?

 When is Russian Doll season two launched on Netflix?

-The present’s renewal was introduced in June 2019, however there’s been no phrase but on what the discharge date shall be.
+The present’s renewal was introduced in June 2019, however there’s been no phrase but on what the discharge date might be.

 Candy (birthday child) information: #RussianDoll has been renewed for a second season! pic.twitter.com/6DxqqcVOMa